yuooo/SHQ-NPOV/README.md

 # Authors
 This dataset was written equally by:
-Anella Bertrand, Jessica Hoffmann, Gabriel Moreno and Aria Walfrand.
+Anella Bertan, Jessica Hoffmann, Gabriel Moreno and Aria Walfrand.